CAFE DI STASIO

-Having been a resident of St Kilda for more than a quarter of a century, Di Stasio is the true culinary veteran of Fitzroy Street.
+Having been a resident of St Kilda for more than a quarter of a century, Cafe Di Stasio is the true culinary veteran of Fitzroy Street.

 Café Di Stasio is a small dining room, emanating an atmosphere of refined elegance and total indulgence.
 Using seasonal produce including Italian truffles and twice-daily made fresh pasta, the chefs create classic Italian dishes to die for, while the white-coat waiters are ready to offer a list of specials and a menu of house specialties spanning pages.

 If you’re not hungry enough for the full dining experience, head next door to Bar Di Stasio, where you can have a $1.50 espresso al volo (on the fly) and follow it up with a glass of Ronnie Di Stasio’s wine, made from grapes grown in his very own Yarra Valley vineyard.
 The bar menu is full of delicious Italian aperitivi to enjoy alongside classic cocktails and good company.

 This classic St Kilda experience is just moments from The Prince.